112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 the few any American has met as it would be to generaliz e about all American women from the few a man migh t pick up near an rmy- camp .

-54' . .'
-Ti' hp don't .the French. wo ii, Thed' /Fells . ?
-Yov_. .Se e
-fceiin after . - Ruin without anyone woi'f'tng . 'he Frenc h are lazy .

-There were, until very recently, 2,230,000 Frenchmen in Oetnaar as PM', slave la bor . deportees .
-After World War I . the young people of France streame d from the farms to the cities .
-In 1930, whole villages in some areas of Trance were deserted .
-Farm legislatio n made an effort to cheek the flow of population from the country to the cities . but it was not vein- effective .
-It is, how-ever, wrong to deduce from this that the French , are "lazy" .
-Tile French farmer has always been regarde d as one of the most industrious and thrifty in the world .
-Perhaps another reason that more Frenchmen are no t in the fields is that French people have been hided b y mines _ laid by thE .
-Germans .
-In one month this yea r 130 were billed or maimed in this manner .

 ;,:'OM(..- 12